glangmead/longhead/content/posts/2025-01-18-nazi-seizure-of-power-book-review.md

 ## The underlying radicalization of the middle class

 Before the Depression the class warfare was severe and the middle class had an over-developed fear of "Marxism."
 The workers on the other hand, i.e. those who belonged to the party that was falsely maligned as Marxist, wanted democracy.
 This checks out in the U.S. today, obviously.
+Some quotes:

 > Mass extremism, intolerance, a desperate desire for radical change—all factors that make a stable democracy impossible—are difficult to evoke.
 When the community is secure, political agitators find themselves ranting in near-empty halls.
 It takes a haunting fear, a sudden awareness of hitherto unsuspected dangers, to fill the halls with audiences who see the agitator as their deliverer.